mrkmarron/BosqueLanguage/docs/language/overview.md

 ```

 Finally, a switch statement is allowed to mix `case` and `type` matches *but* it is required to be exhaustive.
 The matches are checked in order from top to bottom, first matching option is taken, and if none of the matches are valid a runtime error is raised.

+## <a name="6.10-Statement-Calls"></a>6.10 Statement Calls

+In rare cases a function does not have an explicit return result, perhaps just *ref* parameters, and thus calling it without a left-hand-side binding is acceptable.

 ## <a name="6.9-Block"></a>6.9 Block